Derivation of the Net Exposure Factor

 The Inverse Square Law: the intensity of light (energy per unit area) emanating from a point light source is inversely proportional to the square of the distance from the light source at that point in space and time.

-First, let’s derive the light intensity lost due to magnification (i.e., extending the lens from the film plane).
-From the Inverse Square Law, in terms of the light traveling from the lens plane a distance Di to reach the film plane, the intensity of light striking the film plane before (I1 ) and after (I2 ) the lens extension is given by the ratio:
+First, let’s derive the exposure density loss (light intensity per unit area per unit time) due to magnification (i.e., extending the lens from the film plane).
+Based on the Inverse Square Law, in terms of the light traveling from the lens plane a distance Di to reach the film plane, the intensity of light striking the film plane before (I1) and after (I2) the lens is extended is given by the ratio:

 Thus, magnification is the ratio of the image height, Hi, on the film plane to the subject height, HO.
-Intuitively, it should also make sense that the greater the distance between the image and lens plane (i.e., the more the lens is extended from the film plane), the greater the magnification.
+Intuitively, it should also make sense that the greater the distance between the image and lens plane (i.e., the more the lens is extended from the film plane) relative to infinity focus, the greater the magnification.

-Equation 3 represents the light intensity lost at the film plane due to magnification.
-Next, let’s derive the light intensity gained at the film plane due to close focusing (i.e., moving the camera/lens toward the subject).
-From the Inverse Square Law, in terms of the light traveling from the subject a distance DO to reach the lens plane, the intensity of light striking the film plane before (I1 ) and after (I2 ) the camera/lens is moved closer to the subject to achieve focus is given by the ratio:
+Equation 3 represents the exposure density lost (light intensity per unit area) at the film plane due to magnification.
+Next, let’s derive the exposure density gained (light intensity per unit area) at the film plane due to close focusing (i.e., moving the camera/lens toward the subject).
+Based on the Inverse Square Law, in terms of the light traveling from the subject a distance DO to reach the lens plane, the intensity of light striking the film plane before (I1) and after (I2) the camera/lens is moved closer to the subject to achieve focus is given by the ratio:

 Starting with the classic thin lens equation and applying algebraic manipulations, we eventually have: